 RVE Meet The Buyer is a key element of the event and puts top rail industry buyers in front of the suppliers that they need to see.
 The event is run in partnership with Rail Forum Midlands and the Department for International Trade.
 During the course of the 2019 event, no fewer than 310 appointments involving 41 buyers from 20 companies and four countries were scheduled and completed.

-A list of participating buyers for the 2020 show is shown below and will be updated as new buyers are added.
+A list of participating buyers for the 2020 show is shown below.

 Key dates for RVE Meet The Buyer 2020